2021 Community Impact Report

 Helping brighten more futures

-UBT provided $560,000 in scholarships in 2021, with $500,000 going toward Learn to Dream scholarships and $60,000 to People of Prosperity scholarships.
-All told, more than 500 scholarships were awarded throughout 2021 (including Lauryn!).
+UBT contributed $500,000 toward The Learn to Dream Scholarship, a scholarship also generously funded by the Acklie Charitable Foundation and Nelnet.
+In addition, $60,000 went toward People of Prosperity Scholarships.
+All told, more than 500 scholarships amounting in $560,000 were awarded throughout 2023.
 In addition to those two programs, UBT supported:

 • Lincoln Education Foundation — Future Teacher Scholarship